dustin-biser/Cubenado/README.md

 * Debris particles are generated in greater amounts for higher randomness values.
 * Rotational movement of tornado end points is increased.
 * Rotational speed of cube particles is greater for higher values of cube randomness.

+In addition to tornado motion, shadow mapping was used to render a shadow of the tornado onto a ground plane to give a better sense of 3D perspective and light direction.